As we looked ahead to 2025, the world of skincare was poised for exciting innovation and transformation.

 - Antioxidants

-In 2025, using biotech skincare will not just be about “cutting-edge” technology.
-Keep an eye out for brands highlighting their biotech credentials and offering products that deliver real, science-backed results.
+Keep an eye out for brands highlighting their biotech credentials and offering products that deliver real, science-backed results beyond 2025.

 11. Holistic Skincare: Wellness from Within

-Holistic skincare is set to take center stage in 2025.
+Holistic skincare was set to take center stage in 2025.
 This trend goes beyond topical creams and serums.
-It will be emphasizing the connection between diet, lifestyle, stress management, and skin health.

-Consumers are looking for routines that help them unwind, reduce stress, and improve sleep, all of which can have a visible impact on the complexion.
+Ultimately, consumers are looking for routines that help them unwind, reduce stress, and improve sleep, all of which can have a visible impact on the complexion.

 As this trend continues to grow, expect to see skincare brands partnering with nutritionists, wellness coaches, and mental health experts.
 This would offer integrated solutions for both inner and outer beauty.